PDice30/fftbg-companion/README.md

 - Added ability to view and rotate the Map.
 Clicking it links out to FFHacktics map page
 - Updated Notable list - TODO

+- Todo:
+     - blue dragon doesnt display, space?
+     - Add Buttons to all items and abilities for extra info

 1.3.0:
 - Adding Tooltips for the Allow Button, and all Class and Extra skills